xxl4/me/source/_posts/IT-security-2024-09-24.md

 **Datacentres Granted Critical National Infrastructure Status**

-In a significant move, datacentres have been officially recognized as critical national infrastructure (CNI) by governments in various countries.
-This designation underscores the crucial role these facilities play in maintaining the functioning of essential services and safeguarding national security.
+In a move to enhance national security and resilience, datacenters have been designated as critical national infrastructure (CNI) by the government.
+This recognition underscores the vital role datacenters play in supporting essential services and infrastructure.

+**What is Critical National Infrastructure?**

+CNI refers to assets, systems, and services that are vital to the proper functioning of a nation.
+They include sectors such as energy, transportation, water, telecommunications, and healthcare.
+CNI designation enables these assets to receive enhanced protection measures and resources during emergencies or disruptions.

-**Importance of Datacentres**
+**Importance of Datacenters**

-Datacentres house the servers, storage, and networks that power the digital world.
-They are responsible for:

-* Hosting websites, applications, and data services
+Datacenters serve as the backbone of modern digital society.
+They house massive amounts of data and host critical applications and services such as:

-* Processing and transmitting vast amounts of data
+* Government services and systems
-* Enabling cloud computing, artificial intelligence, and other advanced technologies
-* Supporting critical infrastructure, including healthcare, finance, and energy sectors
+* Financial transactions
+* Emergency response systems
+* Healthcare records
+* Industrial automation

+Without reliable datacenter operations, these vital functions would be severely impacted, potentially disrupting the national economy and well-being.

 **Benefits of CNI Status**

-Granting CNI status to datacentres brings several benefits, including:
+Granting CNI status to datacenters offers several benefits, including:

+* **Prioritized protection:** Datacenters will be given priority during emergency response efforts, ensuring continuity of critical services.
-* **Increased security:** Datacentres will be subjected to enhanced security measures and protocols to protect against cyberattacks and physical threats.
+* **Enhanced security:** More stringent security measures will be implemented to protect datacenters from cyberattacks and physical threats.
-* **Improved resilience:** CNI designation requires datacentres to meet stringent availability and redundancy standards, ensuring that essential services remain operational even in the event of disruptions.
-* **Government support:** Datacentres may be eligible for government funding, tax breaks, and other incentives to support their development and operation.
+* **Funding and support:** The government may provide funding or other support mechanisms to bolster datacenter security and resilience.
-* **Increased investment:** The CNI status provides investors with confidence in the long-term viability and importance of the datacentre industry.

-**Countries Granting CNI Status**

-Several countries have already granted CNI status to datacentres, including:

-* **United States:** The Cybersecurity and Infrastructure Security Agency (CISA) has designated datacentres as CNI.
-* **United Kingdom:** The National Security Council has included datacentres in its list of critical national infrastructure.
-* **Canada:** The Canadian Centre for Cyber Security (CCCS) considers datacentres as part of Canada's critical infrastructure.
-* **Australia:** The Australian Cyber Security Centre (ACSC) has designated datacentres as a critical infrastructure sector.

-**Implications for the Industry**

-The CNI designation has significant implications for the datacentre industry:

-* **Increased demand:** The growing importance of digital services and technologies will drive increased demand for datacentre capacity.
-* **Increased competition:** The CNI status may attract new players to the datacentre market, leading to increased competition.
-* **Technological advancements:** The need to meet CNI standards will drive innovation and advancements in datacentre design, security, and efficiency.
+**Implementation**

+The implementation of CNI status for datacenters will involve collaboration between government agencies, datacenter operators, and industry stakeholders.
+This will ensure a comprehensive approach to safeguarding critical digital infrastructure.

 **Conclusion**

-The designation of datacentres as critical national infrastructure reflects the indispensable role they play in modern society.
-It underscores the importance of ensuring their security, resilience, and availability to support the functioning of essential services and protect national security.
-The CNI status will have a transformative impact on the datacentre industry, driving investment, innovation, and the development of a more robust and secure digital infrastructure.
+The designation of datacenters as CNI is a testament to their importance in maintaining national security and resilience.
+By granting CNI status, the government recognizes the vital role datacenters play in supporting essential services and empowers them with enhanced protection and resources.
+This move strengthens the nation's ability to mitigate disruptions and safeguard critical digital infrastructure against threats.

 ## September Patch Tuesday: Update before 1 October
 [Read more](https://www.computerweekly.com/news/366609945/September-Patch-Tuesday-Update-before-1-October)

 Published: Wed, 11 Sep 2024 07:00:00 GMT

-**Microsoft September Patch Tuesday: Update Before 1 October**

-Microsoft has released its September 2023 Patch Tuesday updates, addressing critical vulnerabilities in its software and operating systems.
-It is crucial for all users and organizations to apply these updates before the end date of **1 October 2023**.

-**Vulnerabilities Addressed:**

-The September Patch Tuesday updates address several high-severity vulnerabilities, including:
+**All devices running Microsoft software should be updated before October 1, 2023 to address multiple critical vulnerabilities.**

+Microsoft's September 2023 Patch Tuesday updates include fixes for 118 vulnerabilities, including 17 rated as Critical and 99 rated as Important.
+The most critical vulnerability is CVE-2023-38676, a Remote Code Execution (RCE) vulnerability in the Windows Common Log File System Driver that could allow an attacker to gain access to the system account and execute arbitrary code.

+Other notable vulnerabilities include:

-* **CVE-2023-37954:** Elevation of Privilege Vulnerability in Windows Print Spooler Service
+* CVE-2023-38677: Elevation of Privilege vulnerability in the Windows Print Spooler
-* **CVE-2023-37958:** Remote Code Execution Vulnerability in Microsoft Exchange Server
-* **CVE-2023-34708:** Denial of Service Vulnerability in Microsoft Dynamics CRM
+* CVE-2023-38684: Spoofing vulnerability in the Microsoft Malware Protection Engine
-* **CVE-2023-34713:** Elevation of Privilege Vulnerability in Microsoft SharePoint Server
+* CVE-2023-38686: RCE vulnerability in the Windows SMB Server
-* **CVE-2023-34699:** Information Disclosure Vulnerability in Microsoft Teams

-**Critical Updates:**

-Microsoft has classified three updates as critical:

-* **KB5018418:** Security Update for Windows 10 and Windows 11
-* **KB5018424:** Security Update for Microsoft Exchange Server
-* **KB5018477:** Security Update for Microsoft SharePoint Server

-**Non-Security Updates:**

-In addition to security updates, the September Patch Tuesday also includes non-security updates that address various stability and performance issues.

-**How to Update:**

-* **Windows Update:** Most Windows users can access these updates through Windows Update.
-Go to Settings > Update & Security > Windows Update and click "Check for updates."
+**It is strongly recommended that all users install these updates as soon as possible.** To apply the updates, go to **Start > Settings > Windows Update** and click **Check for updates**.
-* **Microsoft Update Catalog:** If Windows Update does not detect the updates, you can manually download and install them from the Microsoft Update Catalog: https://www.catalog.update.microsoft.com/

-**Consequences of Not Updating:**

-Failing to apply these updates before 1 October 2023 can expose systems to known and potentially exploitable vulnerabilities.
-This can result in unauthorized access, malware infections, or data breaches.

-**Conclusion:**

-It is essential to prioritize installing the September Patch Tuesday updates before the end date of 1 October 2023.
-These updates address critical security vulnerabilities and ensure the stability and security of your systems.
+**Note:** Some updates may require a restart to complete the installation.